aws-samples/iot-dotnet-publisher-consumer/README.md

 using System.Threading;
 using uPLibrary.Networking.M2Mqtt;
 using System.IO;
 ```

 Then create an instance of Mqtt client object with IoT endpoint, broker port for MQTT, X509Certificate object for root certificate, X5092certificate object for device certificate and Mqttsslprotocols enumeration for TLS1.2.

-Once the connection is successful publish to AWS IoT by specifying the  Topic and Payload.
+Once the connection is successful, publish to AWS IoT by specifying the topic and payload.
 The following code snippet covers all of these.
-Make sure to update the iotEndpoint variable with the name of your account's IoT endpoint if it was not updated when running the provisioning script.
+Be sure to update the iotEndpoint variable with the name of your account's IoT endpoint if it was not updated when running the provisioning script.

 ```  c#